XavierGuertin/WildfireVisualizationProject/README.md

 - **Containerization**: Docker for managing containers and deployments
 - **Code Quality**: SonarQube for static code analysis
 - **Version Control**: GitHub for repository management

----

-## Wiki

-For more details, please visit the [Wiki](https://github.com/XavierGuertin/WildfireVisualizationProject/wiki).